 It is the classroom teacher's duty to design and implement routines, procedures, and plans that are most favorable to the teaching/learning environment of a specific grade level.
-Students are responsible for upholding the school's rules and accepting the consequences for failure to do so.
+Students are responsible for upholding the school's rules and accepting the consequences when failing to do so.
+The teacher has the right to confiscate any items that may be a distraction to the educational process.